ohbm/osr2020/submit.md

 <h2>Open review</h2>

 <p><b>All submitted proposals will automatically populate an issue in our publicly available <a href="https://github.com/ohbm/osr2020">GitHub repository</a>.
-By using submitting your proposal you are agreeing that the information supplied will be made public available for the purposes for open review.
+By using the form below to submit your proposal you are providing your consent for the information supplied to be made public available for the purposes for open review.
 Fields which will not be made public will be indicated on the form.</b></p>

 <p>Please <b>DO NOT</b> use the submit form if there is any reason you why your proposal should not be made available for open review.
-In these instances, please <a href="https://ohbm.github.io/osr2020/contact/">contact us</a> suppling the theme (if relevant) format and a short description of your presentation.
+In these instances, please <a href="https://ohbm.github.io/osr2020/contact/">contact us</a> suppling the theme (if relevant), format and a short description of your presentation.
 Please comment that you do not wish for your proposal to be made public.
 You do not need to disclose a reason for this.</p>

 <h2>Community feedback</h2>